 In January 2016, Bellissimo’s Wellington Equestrian Partners (WEP) purchased the Wanderers Club for $6.8 million dollars.
 The Wanderers Club is a 200 acre private sports club and golf course located 3 minutes from the Palm Beach International Equestrian Center.
 In April 2016, WEP purchased the 248 acre International Polo Club of Palm Beach (IPC) for $74 million dollars.
 IPC is one of the highest profile polo venues in the world and home of the US Open, the most prestigious polo tournament in the US.
 The recent purchases in 2016 bring WEP Wellington land holdings to nearly 1000 acres.

 In November of 2016, the Tryon International Equestrian Center in North Carolina was selected to host the 2018 FEI World Equestrian Games (WEG) in Tryon, North Carolina.
-The event, which is the olympics of equestrian sport, will occur between September 10th–23rd, 2018 and is projected to have over 300,000 attendees over the 14 days and will have an economic impact of over $400 million dollars to the community.
+The event, which is the olympics of equestrian sport, will occur between September 10th–23rd, 2018 and is projected to have over 300,000 attendees over the 14 days and could have an economic impact of over $200 million dollars to the community.

 Bellissimo is also the owner of International Equestrian Group (IEG) which owns the Chronicle of the Horse media business and the Rolex Central Park Horse Show in NYC, as well as other equestrian related entities and events.

 How and when did you get involved in Equestrian Sport?

 Our family had been coming to Wellington from Boston since 2000.
 It was a perfect place to escape from the cold New England winters.

 In 2004, we moved to Wellington full time.
 In 2005, we purchased one of the last horse properties in Grand Prix Village, only to find out days later that the Stadium Jumping Inc.’s lease of the show grounds, which was projected to expire in 2008, was potentially in default.
 Gene Mische, who created WEF, understood the limitations of the business which had lost millions over the years, and he knew he did not have financial resources to take this event to the next level.